Simon-Eklundh/youtube_rss_reader/README.md

 - if the problem is related to a specific channel, please include the channel's url in the issue
 - if the problem is not related to a specific video or channel, please include the error message in the issue

+## Feature requests

+- create a pull-request if you've written it already
+- or create an issue otherwise

 ## Current state of project

-seemingly working correctly, seems to handle most video titles correctly.
+seemingly working correctly, should handle most video titles correctly.

 ### Todo: